+I grew up devouring this golden liquid - Ghee.
 Ghee is a staple in every Indian household.
 Loaded with its health benefits, rich nutty flavor, nourishing and aromatic, ghee is a must-have in every Indian household.

-She used to boil the milk first, then skim the cream, and store it in a container.
-This was like a everyday thing, first thing in the morning.
+Growing up, I remember my mom used to make ghee almost every Sunday.
+Every morning, she used to boil the milk, then skim the cream, and store it in a container.
+This was like an everyday thing, first thing in the morning.

 At the end of the week, she used to turn this cream into homemade butter.
 We used to devour this fresh, yummy homemade butter with some paratha or on a slice of a toast.